-Trinity College Dublin, the University of Dublin, herein after referred to as Trinity, is a research-led institution which aligns its provision of research supervision with international best practice, underpinned by robust quality assurance processes.
+Trinity College Dublin, herein after referred to as Trinity, is a research-led institution which aligns its provision of research supervision with international best practice, underpinned by robust quality assurance processes.
 Supervision of research is a defining feature of postgraduate education at Trinity.